zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 ### Semicolons

-Inside the `map` element, ending lines with a semicolon is mandatory for the subject IRI and for predicate object mappings.
+Inside the `map` element, ending lines with a semicolon is mandatory for the subject IRI, the named graph IRI and for the predicate object mappings.
 There is no line end for subject type mappings.